Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Wasps are an important part of the ecosystem.
 Asian giant hornets are not murderous, and negative nicknames like this risks unnecessarily giving rise to a wider dislike of them, as well as to insects more generally.

 Some have proposed that, in English, Asian giant hornets be referred to simply as 'giant hornets', while others suggest 'sparrow hornets' or 'sparrow wasps.'
+In July 2022, the Entomological Society of America adopted the name 'northern giant hornet'.

 V. velutina, the Asian hornet species in Europe, is increasingly being called the yellow-legged hornet.